 The structural non-uniqueness of biochemical reaction network models is an intensively studied area with applications in the structural and parametric identification (inference) of biological networks.
 We have been developing optimization-based computational procedures for the determination of network structures that are dynamically equivalent or similar to a given initial kinetic system [1].
-The existence or non-existence of reversible, weakly reversible, complex or detailed balanced structures has important consequences regarding the qualitative dynamical properties of the modeled network [2].
+The existence or non-existence of reversible, weakly reversible, complex, detailed balanced or deficiency zero structures has important consequences regarding the qualitative dynamical properties of the modeled network [2, 3, 4].
 Moreover, the developed optimization framework is suitable for the algorithmic building of chemical network structures corresponding to a given dynamics.
+This framework has been extended for the treatment of rational kinetic systems in [11].